Aichman History, Family Crest & Coats of Arms

 Early Origins of the Aichman family

 The surname Aichman was first found in Prussia, where this family name became a prominent contributor to the development of the district since ancient times.
 Always prominent in social affairs, the name became an integral part of that turbulent region as it emerged to form alliances with other families within the Feudal System and the nation.

 Important Dates for the Aichman family

 This web page shows only a small excerpt of our Aichman research.
-Another 223 words (16 lines of text) covering the years 180 and 1800 are included under the topic Early Aichman History in all our PDF Extended History products and printed products wherever possible.
+Another 112 words (8 lines of text) covering the years 180 and 1800 are included under the topic Early Aichman History in all our PDF Extended History products and printed products wherever possible.

 Aichman Spelling Variations

 One can encounter great variation in the spelling of surnames: in early times, spelling in general, and thus the spelling of names was not yet standardized; and later, spellings would change with branching and movement of families.
 Variations of the name Aichman include Eichmann, Eichman, Eychman, Eychmann, Aichman and many more.

 Early Notables of the Aichman family (pre 1700)